Decoded Brain Signals Could Give Voiceless People A Way To Talk

 The approach could someday help people who have lost the ability to speak or gesture, a team from the University of California, San Francisco reported Wednesday in the journal Nature.

-"Finding a way to restore speech is one of the great challenges in neurosciences," says Dr. Leigh Hochberg, an assistant professor of engineering at Brown University who wasn't associated with the study.
+"Finding a way to restore speech is one of the great challenges in neurosciences," says Dr. Leigh Hochberg, a professor of engineering at Brown University who wasn't associated with the study.
 "This is a really exciting new contribution to the field."

 Right now, people who are paralyzed and can't speak or gesture often rely on eye movements or a brain-controlled computer cursor to communicate.
 These methods allow them to spell out words one letter at a time.